root-project/web/manual/root_macros_and_shared_libraries/index.md

 The `+` option compiles the code and generates a shared library `MyScript_C.so` (`MyScript_C.dll` on Windows).
 The `+` command rebuilds the library only if the ROOT macro or any of the files it includes are newer than the library.
 To force a recompilation of the library, use `++`.
+Once compiled, the shared library name can be directly passed in place of `MyScript.C` when calling `.L` or `.x`.

 You can also compile, build and run with arguments in a one-liner using: